FC Dynamo Makhachkala: History

-In the 2006 season Dynamo finished 16th in the Russian First Division.
+In the 2006 season, Dynamo finished 16th in the Russian First Division.
 However, the club was denied the professional license and thus relegated to amateur level.

 Colours are all white (home) or white shirt with broad blue stripe, blue shorts (away).

 The club was founded in 1927 and debuted in the North Caucasus zone of the Soviet Group 3, finishing seventh of eight teams.
-Following this, Dynamo would not play in the Soviet League until 1958, when they entered Class B. In 1958–1960 the team was known as Temp.
+Following this, Dynamo would not play in the Soviet League until 1958, when they entered Class B. In 1958–1960, the team was known as Temp.
 In 1967, Dynamo became the winners of Class B and were promoted to Class A, Group 2.
 After the reorganization of the league in 1971, Dynamo Makhachkala played in the Second League.
 They stayed at that level until 1990, when they were moved to Second League B. The best Dynamo's achievement in the league was the top finish in their zone and sixth position in the league finals in 1975.

 Dynamo Makhachkala entered the Russian Second League in 1993, and after 1994 season they moved to the Third League.
-In 1996–1997 the team was known as Dynamo-Imamat.
+In 1996–1997, the team was known as Dynamo-Imamat.
 In 1998, following the reform of the league, Dynamo entered the Second Division and stayed there until winning in the South zone in 2003.
 Dynamo played in the First Division from 2004 to 2006.

 Before the 2021–22 season, the team that previously played as FC Makhachkala was renamed to FC Dynamo Makhachkala.
 On 30 May 2022, Dynamo secured promotion to Russian First League.

 On 20 May 2024, Dynamo secured promotion to the Russian Premier League for the first time in its history.

+In the 2025–26 season, Dynamo qualified for relegation play-offs, they defeated Ural Yekaterinburg 3–0 on aggregate and remained in the Premier League.

+Hazem Mastouri was selected to represent Tunisia at the 2026 FIFA World Cup.

 Current squad

-As of 11 September 2025, according to the Russian Premier League website.
+As of 4 September 2026, according to the Russian Premier League website.